 - Clear metrics that demonstrate superiority over existing methods.

-At the end of the day, AI in healthcare isn’t about futuristic buzzwords, it’s about solving real problems.
-The best solutions won’t just sound smart; they’ll prove they work where it counts: for patients, clinicians, and the bottom line.
+At the end of the day, AI in healthcare isn't about futuristic buzzwords, it's about solving real problems.
+The best solutions won't just sound smart; they'll prove they work where it counts: for patients, clinicians, and the bottom line.
 So before jumping on the next big AI trend, ask these six questions.
 If the answers are solid, you might have a winner.
 If not?
-Well… at least you didn’t waste time (or money) on hype.
+Well… at least you didn't waste time (or money) on hype.
+As the Indian healthcare technology trends continue to evolve, these questions will be crucial in separating the truly transformative solutions from the rest.